John Edwin Goodall

-John Edwin Goodall (1893 St Kilda, Victoria, Australia - 1960 in Brighton, Victoria, Australia) was an Australian ice hockey player, president of the Australian Ice Hockey Association (since 1923), and founder of the Goodall Cup which he donated to the annual inter-state ice hockey tournament.
+John Edwin Goodall (1893 - 19 April 1960) was an Australian ice hockey player, president of the Australian Ice Hockey Association (since 1923), and founder of the Goodall Cup which he donated to the annual inter-state ice hockey tournament.

 Early life

 John Edwin Goodall was the second child of Charles Edwin Goodall and Ada Jessie Dougharty.
 Their first child, Chas John Goodall was born in 1890 but lived for only 10 days.